fhellwig/pkgfinder/README.md

 2. Determine the directory of this module using the `path.dirname` function.
 3. Attempt to load the `package.json` file in this directory.
 4. If no `package.json` file is found, seach successive parent directories.
-5. Return the package name and the directory if found.
+5. Return the `pkg` object if found.
 Otherwise, throw an exception.

 ## License

 (The MIT License)

-Copyright (c) 2018 Frank Hellwig
+Copyright (c) 2020 Frank Hellwig

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: